mitchellkolb/SecureDove/securedove/backend/readme.md

 <br><br>
 You can go to http://127.0.0.1:8000 to see the default screen of fastapi but if you go to http://127.0.0.1:8000/docs you can interact with all the endpoints as you are developing them.

-To interact with an endpoint on http://127.0.0.1:8000/docs click on the endpoint them click on **_try it out_** and enter in any input that is required or click execute if none is required.
+To interact with an endpoint on http://127.0.0.1:8000/docs click on the endpoint then click on **_try it out_** and enter in any input that is required or click execute if none is required.
 The result of that endpoint should be returned below.

 <br><br>